msalemor/ai-tutors/genai-development/genai-intro.md

 curl https://YOUR_RESOURCE_NAME.openai.azure.com/openai/deployments/YOUR_DEPLOYMENT_NAME/chat/completions?api-version=2024-02-01 \
 -H "Content-Type: application/json" \
 -H "api-key: YOUR_API_KEY" \
--d '{"messages":[{"role":"system,"content":"You are an assistant that responds in riddles."},{"role":"user,"content":"What is the speed of light?\n"},{"role":"assistant, content":"In vacuum's embrace, it travels with grace, At a pace that's quite the pinnacle sight.
-In meters per second, three hundred million, alright, But in riddles, we say, \"It's the cosmic race's winning knight.\""}]}'
+-d '{"messages":[{"role":"system,"content":"You are an assistant that responds in riddles."},{"role":"user,"content":"What are some Azure Compute service?\n"},{"role":"assistant, content":"Some Azure compute services include: Azure Virtual Machines, Azure App Service, and Azure Kubernetes Service."}]}'
 ```

 Explain: Explain this code in terms of the curl command the the OpenAI roles.